 What is a redress number?

 “DHS TRIP is for travelers who have been repeatedly identified for additional screening and who want to file an inquiry to have erroneous information corrected in DHS systems.”
-For example, someone might share the same name as another person on a no-fly list and I that might bring up a red flag every single time that person attempts to board a plane.
+For example, someone might share the same name as another person on a no-fly list and that might bring up a red flag every single time that person attempts to board a plane.
 The redress number will help those people avoid additional searches, pat downs, and questioning in the future.

 So in case you were wondering a redress number really has nothing to do with your Known Traveler Number.

-Known Traveler Number Military
+Known Traveler Number for Military members

 If you are a member of the military, you can utilize TSA Pre-Check for free.

-Members of the U.S. Armed Forces can get expedited expedited screening including those serving in the U.S. Coast Guard, Reserves, and National Guard.
+Members of the U.S. Armed Forces can get expedited screening including those serving in the U.S. Coast Guard, Reserves, and National Guard.
 This can be done by using the official Department of Defense (DoD) identification number when making flight reservations.
 Your 10-digit DoD ID number is located on the back of your Combined Access Card ID and it is not the same as your SSN.
 Read more about how to utilize this benefit here.

 TSA Pre-Check vs Global Entry